kfjahnke/envutil/README.md

 images with alpha channel.
 If several facets might provide content for a given viewing ray, the facet whose central ray is next to the given viewing ray 'wins', producing a result which is a spherical voronoi diagram.
+If images with different resolution are combined, images with higher resolution are given precedence.
 Where facets have transparency, content which would be obscured by an opaque facet will shine through even if it does not qualify as 'winner'.
 More complex facet image specifications can be achieved by using a PTO script - there, you can specify additional features like lens distortion correction, translation, lens shift and shear - typically you'll have the PTO file generated by software like hugin, and the PTO dialect envutil understands is the same which hugin uses, so other PT-based software may not be compatible.
+Envutil uses a few extensions to PTO format, notably several 'clauses' occuring in i-lines and p-lines.
+This may also break compatibility - PTO files with these extensions may not parse in other PTO-processing applications.

 You can choose two different interpolation methods.
 The default is to use 'twining' - oversampling with subsequent weighted pixel